-Can I Work While On Social Security Disability In New York?
+Can I Work While Receiving Social Security Disability Benefits In New York?

 Once you begin receiving Social Security Disability benefits, you are allowed a trial work period of up to nine months total over a five-year period.
 This means that you can return to work for that amount of time and still receive SSD benefits.
 In this way, you can test your endurance and strength on the job despite your disability.
 Many people coping with disabilities want to try to work again — perhaps at a different occupation than before, or perhaps at a modified version of their previous job.